 v.
 Bicycles, roller-skates, skateboards, scooters, personal motorised or non motorised vehicles except for wheelchairs.

 vi.
-Items considered to be dangerous or inappropriate in a festival environment, including but not limited to; glass in any form, bottles cans or metal containers, spray cans, gas canisters or compressed gas in any container, fireworks, flares, candles, smoke canisters, chinese lanterns, BBQs (apart from designated areas in the campsite.
-Please see Camping info section below), camp-fires, explosives, firearms, knives or blades, replica weapons of any sort, large golf umbrellas, stools / camping sticks / chairs or other furniture, gazebos or parasols, sports equipment, flags and banners, megaphones, amplification equipment, klaxons, airhorns, laser devices, remote controlled drones, hi-visibility tabards or similar.
+Filming / Photography Equipment – Any cameras, film or video equipment with a lens greater than 6inches.vii.
+Items considered to be dangerous or inappropriate in a festival environment, including but not limited to; glass in any form, bottles cans or metal containers, spray cans, gas canisters or compressed gas in any container, fireworks, flares, candles, smoke canisters, chinese lanterns, BBQs, camp-fires, explosives, firearms, knives or blades, replica weapons of any sort, large golf umbrellas, stools / camping sticks / chairs or other furniture, gazebos or parasols, sports equipment, flags and banners, megaphones, amplification equipment, klaxons, airhorns, laser devices, remote controlled drones, hi-visibility tabards or similar, generators, paper lanterns and perfumes in glass bottles greater than 100ml.Personal music can only be played in the campsite until 23:00.

 d.
 Moshing, crowd surfing, climbing on Event structures or existing park landscape and anti social behaviour, is not permitted.